 The cauliflower is stir-fried until slightly golden before a yoghurt-coconut-spice mixture is folded in.
 Then the cauliflower is steamed to tenderness with spiced rice.
 A perfect dish for entertaining too.

-Similar recipes include Crispy Cauliflower with Tahini Dressing, Roasted Cauliflower and Grape Salad, and Slow Cooked Cauliflower with Lime and Spices.
+Similar recipes include Crispy Cauliflower with Capers, Crispy Cauliflower with Tahini Dressing, Roasted Cauliflower and Grape Salad, and Slow Cooked Cauliflower with Lime and Spices.

 Please browse our other Pilaf recipes, Cauliflower recipes, and Rice recipes.
 Our Indian recipes are here and Indian Essentials here.
 Or just enjoy our easy Winter recipes.